jhayer/bacterial_genomics_training/docs/qc_sr.md

 ```

 !!! tip
-Use the spacebar to scroll down, and type ‘q’ to exit ‘less’
+    Use the spacebar to scroll down, and type `q` to exit `less`

 You can read more on the FASTQ format in the [File Formats](file_formats.md) lesson.

 !!! question
     Where does the filename come from?

 !!! question
     Why are there R1 and R2 in the file names?

 ## FastQC